cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ### A more complicated sort

 You can sort by more than one column to see just the information you want at the top.
-When you add conditions, Excel sorts by the first column, putting the lowest (or highest) values at the top.
+When you add conditions, Excel sorts by the first column, putting the rows with lowest (or highest) values at the top.
 When those are the same, it will sort *within* that group by the second item you mention.
 And so on.

 So let's say I want to see all of the "probable" opioid-related emergency calls in Tempe that were treated with Narcan, ordered chronologically.
 We're in luck, because "Yes" comes at the end of the alphabet, letting us sort "From Z to A" to get them on top.

 ![sort first level]({{site.baseurl}}/assets/images/06-filtersort-addlevel.png)

-Add more levels using the + sign in the dialog box until you have what you want on top:
+Add more levels using the + sign in the dialog box:

 ![sort more levels]({{site.baseurl}}/assets/images/06-filtersort-multilevelsort.png)

-Gives you:
+Notice that Excel understood that the first two fields were *character* fields, so it asks you if you want A->Z or Z->A (ascending or descending).
+But when it came to the incident date and time, it understood these were dates, so it asks if you want "Oldest to newest" instead.

 ![sort result]({{site.baseurl}}/assets/images/06-filtersort-sortresult.png)

-Excel has now ordered the table so you see those items on top.
-Because this is formatted as a data table, there are a few other things that happen here.
-First, it understood that the *incident_date* field referred to something in time, and asked you if you wanted to sort it "Oldest to Newest".
-Second, it is giving you little visual clues that your data is sorted, by putting little arrows on the drop-down menu on each column.
-You can also see why data sets often have seemingly repetitive information.
-In this case, there is a list of medications given by the EMS crew, and Narcan might be one of them.
-To make it easier to analyze, they have also added a "Yes/No" flag just for Narcan so sorting and filtering still works when there was more than one drug given.
+(The little arrows on the headers showing you they are sorted only happen when you have your data formatted as a table.)

 ## Filtering

-Filtering is the same concept as sorting, except instead of *ordering* your rows a different way, you're *shrinking* the number of rows you look at.
+Filtering means picking out only some of the rows you want to see based on a criteria you select in a column.
 Think of it as casting a fishing net -- the more filters you add, the fewer fish will be caught.

 The filtering buttons are shown when you create a data table.
-If they're not, look under Data..Filter and press the button that looks like a funnel:
+If they're not, look in your Data tab at top press the button that looks like a funnel:

 ![turn on filter]({{site.baseurl}}/assets/images/06-filtersort-turnonfilter.png)